rehabstudio/animixer/README.md

 ## Authentication

-For deploying this sounds and GIFs this project uses a service private generated from: https://console.cloud.google.com/apis/credentials?project=animixer-1d266
+For deploying the website, sounds and gifs for this project we require a service private key generated from: https://console.cloud.google.com/apis/credentials?project=animixer-1d266

-save the key at the root of this project with the name:
+save the key at the root of this project with the name: animixer-pk.json
-`animixer-pk.json`

-The Makefiles in generateGif and generateSound have commands with the env vars required which will need to be updated.
+The Makefiles in generateGif and generateSound have commands with the env vars required which will need to be updated to point at the location of this file.

 ## Overview